 There has been much interest in immunological factors such as human leukocyte antigens (HLA), cytokines and peripheral and uterine natural killer (NK) cells and their potential role in RM.

-The recommendations here are derived from the RCOG and ESHRE guidelines in addition to updated relevant literature.
+The recommendations in this section are derived from the RCOG and ESHRE guidelines in addition to updated relevant literature.

 Human Leukocyte Antigens (HLA)